smity81435/ShopifyBulkThemeRemover/README.md

 ```
 export const list = [1231231231, 12312312312, 123123123123 ]
+//Where the array members are the individual theme id's.
 ```

-Where the array members are the individual theme id's.

 -   You're ready to go.
 I recommend double checking that list because this process is NOT REVERSIBLE!!!
 By using this tool you agree that I am not responsible for you erasing your entire online store.